 Wondering what steps you should take to set yourself up for meaningful work in your future career?
 Being a new graduate can be a confusing and overwhelming time as you decide where you want to apply your newfound skills.
-In this article, we’re giving practical advice on keeping your options open and nurturing relationships so you can look forward to success after you graduate.
+Read on for some practical advice on keeping your options open and nurturing relationships so you can look forward to success after you graduate.

 You’ve probably heard the term “networking” multiple times throughout your course, and there’s a good reason for this.
 It’s important to build relationships before you need them by talking with people in your chosen industry.
 If you’ve found employment, get to know your team leaders and other key executives.